SahilChandrani/Lego-Set-Explorer/README.md

-# Lego-Set-Explorer
-Sure, Sahil!
-Here's the **clean, professional version without emojis**, using only bullet points and in a well-structured format for your GitHub repository or portfolio:
+# 🧱 LEGO Set Explorer Dashboard

+**Guided Power BI Project – Maven Analytics**

+An interactive Power BI dashboard built to explore 18,000+ LEGO sets released from 1970 to 2022.
+The project includes details such as set names, themes, number of pieces, recommended age, retail prices, and images.
+Designed to answer key business questions through visual analysis and DAX calculations.

 ---

-# LEGO Set Explorer Dashboard

-**Power BI Project | Guided by Maven Analytics**

-This project analyzes over 18,000 LEGO sets released between 1970 and 2022.
-The goal was to build an interactive Power BI dashboard that explores themes, pricing, age groups, and set complexity — without relying on traditional bar or line charts.
-The dashboard focuses on clean user experience, interactivity, and deep-level drilldowns.
+## 📊 Key Insights

+* Over **18,000 LEGO sets** analyzed (1970–2022)
+* **Average price**: \~\$45 per set
+* **Average pieces**: \~350 per set
+* Most **licensed themes** (e.g., Star Wars, Harry Potter) include **more minifigures**
+* **Steady growth** in LEGO set releases, especially post-2000

 ---

-## Key Insights
+## ❓ Business Questions & Answers

-* Total LEGO sets analyzed: 18,000+
+* **How many LEGO sets have been released since 1970?
+Is there a trend?**
-* Timeline: 1970 to 2022
-* Average pieces per set: \~350
-* Average set price: \~\$45
+  → More than 18,000 sets.
+A clear upward trend with more sets released each decade, especially after 2000.

-* Clear correlation found between number of pieces and price
+* **Is there a relationship between the price and number of pieces?**
-* Popular themes vary across decades (e.g., Star Wars, City, Technic)
+  → Yes.
+Sets with more pieces tend to cost more.
+There’s a strong positive correlation.

+* **Which has been the most popular theme in each decade?**
+  →

+  * **1980s**: Classic & Space
+  * **1990s**: Technic & Pirates
+  * **2000s**: Star Wars & Bionicle
+  * **2010s–2020s**: City, Ninjago, Marvel

-* Minifigures are more frequently included in licensed sets
+* **Are LEGO minifigures mostly found in licensed sets?**
+  → Yes.
+Most licensed sets contain minifigures, making them more collectible and themed.

 ---

-## Business Questions Answered

-* How many LEGO sets have been released since 1970?
-Is there a trend?
-* Is there a relationship between price and number of pieces?
-* What has been the most popular LEGO theme in each decade?
-* Are LEGO minifigures mostly tied to licensed sets?
+## 🛠 Tools & Features Used

+* Power BI
+* Power Query for data cleaning
+* DAX for custom measures and filters
+* Decomposition Tree visual for drill-down analysis
+* Slicers for Theme Group, Age Range, and Price
+* Bookmarks & Buttons for filter reset
+* Tooltips showing LEGO set images

 ---

-## Tools Used
+## 📁 Project Files

-* Microsoft Power BI
+* `LEGO Set Explorer.pbix` – Power BI Report File
-* Power Query Editor
-* DAX Measures and Calculated Columns
-* Parameters and Slicers
-* Decomposition Tree Visual
-* Bookmarks and Button Navigation
+* `lego_sets.csv` – Cleaned Dataset
+* `Dashboard_Screenshot.png` – Dashboard Preview

 ---

-## Dashboard Features

-* Summary cards for total sets, average price, and average pieces
-* Age Range and Price Range conditional columns
-* Interactive table with set name, ID, image, age, price, and category
-* Slicers to filter by theme group, theme, age, and price
-* Decomposition Tree visual for hierarchical exploration
-* Reset filters using bookmark-enabled button
-* Tooltips showing LEGO set images on hover

----

-## Files Included

-* `LEGO Set Explorer.pbix` – Power BI dashboard file
-* `lego_sets.csv` – Cleaned dataset
-* `Dashboard_Screenshot.png` – Dashboard preview image

-## Conclusion
+## ✅ Conclusion

-This guided project demonstrates proficiency in Power BI through data transformation, DAX calculation, user-centered design, and advanced interactivity.
-The analysis delivers meaningful business insights and showcases an ability to build clean, intuitive dashboards with minimal visual clutter.
-It serves as a strong portfolio project highlighting end-to-end BI workflow skills.
+This guided project helped me build practical Power BI skills like data modeling, DAX calculations, interactivity, and report design.
+By analyzing LEGO’s history, themes, and product patterns, I learned how to extract valuable business insights from real-world datasets.